What is irritable bowel syndrome (IBS)?

 The management of irritable bowel syndrome (IBS) focuses on reducing symptoms and improving quality of life.
 Here are some tips for managing IBS symptoms:

 - Dietary changes: Certain foods may trigger IBS symptoms, so it can be helpful to identify and avoid these triggers.
 Keeping a food diary can help identify problem foods.
 Some common triggers include fatty foods, dairy products, caffeine, alcohol, and artificial sweeteners.
-A healthcare provider or registered dietitian can provide guidance on dietary modifications.
+A gastroenterologists or registered dietitian can provide guidance on dietary modifications.

 - Stress management: Stress and anxiety can trigger or worsen IBS symptoms.
 Stress management techniques, such as meditation, deep breathing, and yoga, may be helpful.